Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 At its core, deploying a contract means:
 1. Compiling source code into EVM bytecode.
 1. Sending a transaction with the bytecode.
-1. Creating a new address, executing the constructor part of the bytecode, storing initialized bytecode on the address.
-This step is done automatically by an Ethereum node, when your contract creation transaction is mined.
+1. Creating a new address, executing the constructor part of the bytecode, and storing deployed bytecode on the address.
+This step is done automatically by an Ethereum node when your contract creation transaction is mined.

 Deployment usually consists of multiple steps: preparing parameters, deploying auxiliary contracts, deploying main contracts, initializing contracts, etc. Scripting helps to automate these steps, and we'll write scripts in Solidity!